MS-MUTHUSAMY/Web-Scrapping-Myntra-Men-s-T-Shirt-Comments/README.md

 ## Run the script:

-bash
-Copy code
 python myntra_scraper.py

-The script will start scraping T-shirt details and reviews from Myntra's website.
+* The script will start scraping T-shirt details and reviews from Myntra's website.
+* In first step to scarpe the T-shirt links of give page range and save to product_links.csv.
+* Next step to get the one by one T-shirt link from product_links.csv, Using selenium, chrome web driver to get the necessary details which we want.
+* Go to review section to scrape the ratings, reviews, user names, review dates, and image links.
+* These data are saved as myntra_mens_t_shirt_details.csv.

 # Output